-5 Food Procurement Tips For Your Restaurant
+5 Food Procurement Tips for Your Restaurant

-Procuring goods from vendors is an essential function of every foodservice operation.
+Food procurement from vendors is an essential function of every foodservice operation.
 As a food buyer or a restaurant operator, oftentimes your “secret sauce” could be having access to an incredible vendor.

-- Get To Know Your Vendors
+1. Get to Know Your Vendors

-- Consider Sourcing Locally
+4. Consider Sourcing Locally

-Tip 1: Get to know your vendors
+Tip 1: Get to Know Your Vendors

 Many suppliers may advertise their low, low pricing, but other differentiators like specialized sales reps, excellent customer service, and on-time delivery are could be more important to consider.
 Getting to know your vendor beyond just their price list is critical.

-Here are some great ways to get to know your vendors better
+Here are some great ways to get to know your vendors better for your restaurant’s food procurement.

 Visit their facility